- Visit Us

 Stuart studied at the Royal College of Music with the late John Birch, during which time he was awarded scholarships at the Temple Church, St. Bride’s Church, Fleet Street and St. Paul’s Cathedral; he became an Associate of the Royal College of Music in organ performance with honours and graduated with a first class honours in July 1997.He then toured the USA and Europe whilst serving as Acting Assistant Organist with the mixed choir of St Mary’s Episcopal Cathedral in Edinburgh.

 Following appointments in Waltham Abbey in Essex & Birmingham Cathedral, Stuart was appointed Organist & Master of Choristers at Saint Patrick’s Cathedral in March 2010.
 The Cathedral Choirs maintain a busy schedule which includes 12 weekly choral services, frequent broadcasts, concerts, tours & recordings.
-The choristers have recently recorded their first solo CD with Regent Records 'In Dublin's fair city' which was released in November of 2012 a second ‘Christmas from Dublin’ is due out at the end of the month.
+The choristers have recently recorded their first solo CD with Regent Records 'In Dublin's fair city' which was released in November of 2012 a second ‘Christmas from Dublin’ the following year to critical acclaim.

 Back in 2002 along with guitarist wife Victoria, Stuart set up the Mandeville Duo combining the eclectic mix of organ and guitar performing many of his own arrangements as well as original works to much critical acclaim.
-Other arrangements include a very popular samba inspired version of ‘Ding dong merrily on high’ published by Novello and recently orchestrated by John Rutter for his CD 'The Colours of Christmas' performed by the Bach Choir & Royal Philharmonic Orchestra (Decca); a second arrangement ('Tomorrow shall be my dancing day') was then published in 2012 and again orchestrated by John Rutter.
+Several of his other arrangements including a very popular samba inspired version of ‘Ding dong merrily on high’ have been published by Novello - click here for more details.

 David Leigh is the Assistant Organist and Director of the Cathedral Girl Choristers at St Patrick’s Cathedral Dublin, the National Cathedral of the Church of Ireland.
 He also pursues a busy freelance career as conductor, orchestral keyboard player and organist, and is musical director of chamber choir The Gaudete Singers and of the University of Dublin Choral Society, and chorusmaster of the Culwick Choral Society.
 Freelance work includes regular appearances in a wideranging repertoire with the RTE Concert Orchestra and frequent work with other major Irish performing groups.